eleme/UETool/README.md

 - You can customize any view's attributions you want with simple way such as some biz param
 - You can check ValidViews and choose which target view you want (if offered UETool isn’t what you want)
 - Show two view's relative positions
 - Show gridding for checking view alignment
+- Support Android P

 ## EFFECT